-I always hated the Photos app in my phone for it has so much memories I couldn’t dare to delete.
+I always hated the Photos app in my phone for it has so many memories I couldn’t dare to delete.

 Aren’t we all too scared to let go of memories that would hurt us like a sand paper stroking down our throats?
 When I met him, I never thought I would want to look for someone else ever again; I thought he was perfect.
 Apparently not for me.

 Perfect scenario: Me and him in our own two stories house, with a crystal lamp my mom loves, my Casio and the photo booth he likes in the living room.
 Our kids are sleeping upstairs.
 My mom is so proud of me for finding a Vietnamese guy she always hoping me to marry.
 We’re chilling on the couch watching Mr. Nobody I like but he hates.
 And we’re happy.

 And I woke up.

 We are too scared to let go of what we are used to, and what we are constantly daydreaming about in hopes that the Law of Attraction might one day applies to us.
 We’re afraid to have to start over: the whole process of the first date, of putting out our perfectly played masks that we put on to society, the underpinnings of dating and romantic gestures we “have” to portray… Once we’re too used to the feelings a human gives us, we succumb to their presence and ignore all the differences just so we don’t have to begin again.